eirikeg1/dribbling-detection-algorithm/README.md

 # Algorithm Description

 This algorithm is designed to quickly identify clips that are more likely to contain dribbling actions from the 2025 SoccerNet Game-State Recognition Challenge dataset.
-It is not intended to be fully accurate but aims to facilitate efficient dataset creation, by outputting a large set of possible clips which quite likely might contain a drible.
+It is not intended to be fully accurate but aims to facilitate efficient dataset creation, by outputting a large set of possible clips which quite likely might contain a dribble.
 It is based on the players 2d coordinate on the field (after a homographic transform)

 ---